 Community and Developer perspectives

-FromSoftware’s director has acknowledged that the lack of a duo mode and the punishing solo experience were oversights, promising to continue refining the game post-launch.
+The move comes after a wave of feedback—some of it critical—from players who felt sidelined by Nightreign’s multiplayer-first design.
+FromSoftware’s director has acknowledged that the lack of a duo mode and the punishing solo experience were oversights, and has promised to continue refining the game post-launch.

 It’s also worth noting that matchmaking issues have plagued the multiplayer experience, sometimes making solo play the only viable option.
+By making solo expeditions more accessible, FromSoftware is not just responding to feedback—they’re future-proofing Nightreign for a broader audience.